-To support this, we recommend investing in a reliable water filtration bottle for those times when you're away from the truck so you can simply fill up from the tap and go.
-The Lifestraw and Water-to-Go bottles (use the code 'ADR 15' to nab a 15% discount on the latter) are excellent for this sort of adventure.
+To support this, we also recommend investing in a reliable water filtration bottle for those times when you're away from the truck so you can simply fill up from the tap and go.
+The Water-to-Go and Grayl Ultralight bottles are excellent for this sort of adventure.
 Also, bring a canvas tote bag for shopping instead of using plastic bags (which are actually banned in Kenya).

 Not sure why cutting down on plastic waste on your travels is so important?
 Take a look at this article.

 If you're going to get frisky - play it safe